changsyuanwu/ACertainMagicalBot/README.md

 # ACertainMagicalBot

+A Discord Bot with various commands for roles moderation, entertainment, utility, etc.
-This is a Discord Bot with general functions such as choose or calc and other more specific fucntions for Fantasy War Tactics such as getting hero stats and set information
+Also has specific commands for Fantasy War Tactics R such as getting hero stats and set information.

+# Requirements

+* `node` Version 8.0.0 or higher

+You also need a bot token.
+This is obtained by creating an application in the Developer section of discordapp.com

 Entry Point: mybotbeta.js

-~~mybotworks.js is cut from mybotbeta.js every week and is the stable release~~

 Help/Docs: Help.json